lexler/hack_for_good/docs/project_description.md

 9. CM (command)
 The config button is slightly smaller than the others.

+### Keyboard
+Using the key pad to enter observations when on desktop.
+Keyboard mapping:
+7 8 9 | TA BD RF
+4 5 6 | LP -  UP
+1 2 3 | QU CM NTA

 #### Config Button
 The config button will pop up a screen on top of the screen with other less used buttons.
 The four buttons are: